DIRANG, Apr 25: The XXV North East Games begun in a colorful note with Education

 Annual action plan under BADP approved

 ITANAGAR, Apr 25: Dibang Valley District Planning Committee has approved the annual

-action plan under border area development programme for the year 2011-
+action plan under border area development programme for the year 2011-12 in a meeting

 project on right track

 ITANAGAR, Apr 25: The Basar Town beautification project conceived by Basar ADC Sachin

 Shinde and executed by Horticulturist Tobom Bam under Untied Fund 2010-2011 is a